Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Data and Summary Statistics

-Table~\ref{tab:summ_spectators} presents summary statistics for the sample of spectators.
-Most MBA students are aged 24--31 (83 percent), male (55 percent), and U.S.-born (56 percent).
-MBA students strongly prefer private sector careers (84 percent) and managerial roles (91 percent), with most planning to work in the U.S.\ after graduation (94 percent).
-The majority voted in recent elections (69 percent) and believe hard work leads to a better life (81 percent).
+Appendix Table~\ref{tab:summ_trt} presents summary statistics for the spectators, both overall (column 1) and by the first treatment shown (columns 2--4).
+Most MBA students are aged 24--31 (\getval{mba_pct_age_2431} percent), male (\getval{mba_pct_male} percent), and U.S.-born (\getval{mba_pct_born_usa} percent).
+They strongly prefer private-sector careers (\getval{mba_pct_private} percent) and managerial roles (\getval{mba_pct_manager} percent), with most planning to work in the U.S.\ after graduation (\getval{mba_pct_stay_usa} percent).
+The majority voted in recent elections (\getval{mba_pct_voted} percent) and believe that hard work leads to a better life (\getval{mba_pct_hardwork} percent).
+Observable characteristics are balanced across the first treatment shown: F-tests of joint equality fail to reject for any condition.

-To benchmark our results, we compare the distributive choices of MBA students with data from three studies of the U.S.\ general population that use the same methodology when estimating the distribution of fairness ideals: \cite{almas.etal2020}, \cite{cohn.etal2023}, and the Survey of Consumer Expectations (SCE), initially collected by \cite{preuss2025inequality}.
-For each study, we compare our results using the same outcome measures that they report---Gini coefficients for \cite{almas.etal2020} and the share of earnings redistributed for \cite{cohn.etal2023} and \cite{preuss2025inequality}.
-While these comparison studies were conducted at different times, research shows that distributional preferences remain remarkably stable over time \citep{fisman2023distributional}, making these cross-study comparisons meaningful.
+To benchmark our results, we compare MBA students' redistributive choices with those in four studies that estimate the distribution of fairness ideals in the U.S.\ general population: \cite{almas.etal2020}, \cite{cohn.etal2023}, \cite{harrs2025fairness}, and the Survey of Consumer Expectations (SCE) collected by \cite{preuss2025inequality}.
+For studies that report the share of earnings redistributed, we use that measure to construct the corresponding Gini coefficient.\footnote{While these comparison studies were conducted at different times, research shows that distributional preferences remain stable over time \citep{fisman2023distributional, harrs2026stable}, making these cross-study comparisons informative.} We also report a pooled estimate across all representative samples using a DerSimonian--Laird random-effects meta-analysis \citep{dersimonian1986meta}.
+Appendix~\ref{app:benchmark} compares the experimental design, recruitment, and sample characteristics across benchmark studies.\footnote{Another relevant comparison is \citet{fisman.etal2015a}, who also study elites' distributional and efficiency preferences.
+Because their experimental design, data, and identification strategy differ substantially from ours---they use a dictator game with structural estimation of a CES utility function---we do not include them in the main benchmarking exercise.
+In Appendix~\ref{app:fisman_comparison}, we compare the implied efficiency parameters in our paper using their methodology.}